torchnyu/blog/_posts/2020-11-12-goto-nyu-cs-considered-harmful.md

 *You just think you're better than everybody else*

 No, I don't.
-Indeed part of my complain about students is that I know there's a tier of programmers above me.
+Indeed I complain about NYU students because I know there's a tier of programmers above me.
 I'm friends with a few of them.
 They're not at NYU.